gruntwork-io/docs/_docs-sources/guides/build-it-yourself/4-vpc/3-deployment-walkthrough/1-deploy-a-management-vpc.md

 This guide will use [Terragrunt](https://github.com/gruntwork-io/terragrunt) and its associated file and folder structure to deploy Terraform modules.
-Please note that **Terragrunt is NOT required for using Terraform modules from the Gruntwork Infrastructure as Code Library.** Check out [How to Use the Gruntwork Infrastructure as Code Library](https://gruntwork.io/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library) for instructions on alternative options, such as how to [deploy using plain terraform](https://gruntwork.io/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library#deploy_using_plain_terraform).
+Please note that **Terragrunt is NOT required for using Terraform modules from the Gruntwork Infrastructure as Code Library.** Check out [Introduction to Gruntwork](/docs/intro/overview/intro-to-gruntwork) for instructions on alternative options, such as how to [deploy using plain terraform](https://gruntwork.io/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library#deploy_using_plain_terraform).